nabu-platform/utils-io/README.md

 The design is based primarily on java.io, java.nio and netty io.

+**Important**: the testcases might fail with maven 2 if you are not running your system in UTF-8 mode.
+Maven 2 appears to ignore the encoding in the pom.xml file and some testcases are sensitive to encoding.
+Tests do pass in maven 3.

 # Example

 The first question with any new library is: how easy is it to use?